cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 # AEGIS as a Message Authentication Code

-All AEGIS variants can be used to construct a MAC.
+All AEGIS variants can be used to construct a Message Authentication Code (MAC).

 For all the variants, the `Mac` function takes a key, a nonce, and data as input and produces a 128- or 256-bit tag as output.